 In terms of operational maturity, the goal of many organizations is to provide IT services in a self-service mode.
 That is, make the presentation of that service “easy” while simultaneously addressing the appropriate technical depth to be useful to the end user.
 The use of a properly groomed data catalog allows independent metadata investigation by analysts and data scientist who are experts in advanced analytics.
 They are also more closely aligned with the business process requirements than perhaps the data engineer who typically has more of an IT process focus.
 The analytical consumer of the data often has insight into data transformation process improvement that long term should rightfully but pushed back into the automated process of data transformation during data ingestion ahead of the self-service layer.
-A self-service portal like Mica, enables such a feedback loop in that it provides access to the right users who can iterate over the data to discover additional transforms that become permanent process improvements.
+A self-service capability, like Zaloni's, enables such a feedback loop in that it provides access to the right users who can iterate over the data to discover additional transforms that become permanent process improvements.
 In the other direction, a self-service portal allows more rapid access to clean data for the discovery of new analytics and improvement of existing analytics by a variety of business data consumers.

 Automation of data processing is the perfect use of a computer's time.
 Manual intervention is not only unnecessary now it's actually a critical business problem.
 As data begins to move faster and technology trends like the Internet of Things provide data to us faster, automation will be the key.
 Placing automated policies in place to capture, clean and tag data then feeding that data into a system in which data sets are discoverable for analytic application and analytic creation will be important to all organizations.
 Regardless of data format, data retention time or delivery method automated self-enabling data technologies will provide the operational flexibility to empower tomorrow's advanced analytics.